One World, One People: Development

 By October 2018, Marvel Studios was developing a limited series starring Anthony Mackie's Sam Wilson / Falcon and Sebastian Stan's Bucky Barnes / Winter Soldier from the Marvel Cinematic Universe (MCU) films.
 Malcolm Spellman was hired as head writer of the series, which was announced as The Falcon and the Winter Soldier in April 2019.
 Spellman modeled the series after buddy films that deal with race, such as 48 Hrs.
 (1982), The Defiant Ones (1958), Lethal Weapon (1987), and Rush Hour (1998).
 Kari Skogland was hired to direct the miniseries a month later, and executive produced alongside Spellman and Marvel Studios' Kevin Feige, Louis D'Esposito, Victoria Alonso, and Nate Moore.
-The sixth episode, titled "One World, One People", was written by Spellman and Josef Sawyer, and released on the streaming service Disney+ on April 23, 2021.
+The sixth episode, titled "One World, One People", was written by Spellman and Josef Sawyer.

 Writing

-Though the episode takes place mainly in New York City, no other heroes based in the city, such as Spider-Man, appear, since any such cameo appearance would not have belonged or fit organically to the story.
-Spellman did not believe John Walker "got off easy" in the episode, noting how his career had been destroyed and for someone in the military, "to get anything other than an honorable discharge, that's a big deal".
-Co-executive producer Zoie Nagelhout discussed why Sharon Carter's identity as the Power Broker was kept from Wilson and Barnes, saying Carter's larger conflict and mission did not involve them so "it wasn’t necessary to have to complicate her relationship with" them.
+Though the episode takes place mainly in New York City, no other heroes based in the city, such as Peter Parker / Spider-Man, appear, since any such cameo appearance would not have belonged or fit organically to the story.
+While many described John Walker's ending as "getting off easy", Spellman did not believe this was the case, noting how his career had been destroyed and for someone in the military, "to get anything other than an honorable discharge, that's a big deal".
+Executive producer Nate Moore said that the team did not choose to make Walker the main antagonist of the episode, but have him dispose of his fake shield to instead save the Global Repatriation Council (GRC) members from the Flag Smashers.
+He felt that while Walker wasn't a complete antagonist, he also did not earn complete redemption.
+As they had future plans for the character, stating that he "starts as somebody who the institutions would tell you is the best of the best.
+And having him come to an actual moral dark night of the soul and come out the other side a different person is actually really interesting".
+Co-executive producer Zoie Nagelhout discussed why Sharon Carter's identity as the Power Broker was kept from Wilson and Barnes, saying Carter's larger conflict and mission did not involve them so "it wasn't necessary to have to complicate her relationship with" them.
 Nagelhout and the writers believed it was more interesting for Carter to continue to have that duality.
-Spellman worked with Mackie on the speech Wilson gives to the Global Repatriation Council (GRC) members, with Mackie suggesting Wilson talk to one member instead of the television cameras so it was less about giving a speech and more about trying to convince one person.